About Rails Girls Summer of Code

 “Rails Girls Summer of Code changes the tech community more than one can assume at first glance.
-Women and gender fluid students learning new things and getting their foot in the door are only the tip of the iceberg.
+Women learning new things and getting their foot in the door are only the tip of the iceberg.
 This program also alters mindsets of people around, setting new standards of how the tech community should look.
-Year by year, we spread the idea of diversifying tech to make today's diversity challenges build up tomorrow's new reality where diversity is just a normal and usual state of things.
+Year by year, we spread the idea of diversifying tech to make today's diversity challenges build up tomorrow's new reality, where diversity is just a normal and usual state of things.
 This is what we aim for.”

 Maria Ronacher, Core Organizer

 “In the beginning, many students mention how scared they are, hopefully waiting for that one day when they will feel confident about their work.
 RGSoC allows them to gain more confidence.
 RGSoC is the amazing group of people that is just there for them.
 We create the conditions, but we also encourage, push and challenge them.
 RGSoC is not just about improving diversity statistics, it’s about welcoming and supporting newcomers into tech in the best way possible.”

 Ana Sofia Pinho, Core Organizer

 “Diversity is a huge issue in technical teams — women are generally underrepresented, particularly in engineering roles.
 Our research shows that more diverse teams not only perform better, but are more inclusive and generally nicer places to work.
 In our own teams, we are very conscious of what we can do to create an inclusive work environment for everybody, and we also carry out research into diversity and inclusion across other companies.
 It’s a really important issue for us, and one that we actively work on!"

 “I got involved, because I believe that the program empowers women in a field that is both exciting and scary, and because I would have benefited from this kind of support myself 10 years ago.”